top of page

 Art therapy

-Art therapy is a therapeutic approach that uses the creative process and art mediums* (e.g.: crayons, paint, clay, magazines) to assess and support an individual or group.
+Art therapy is a therapeutic approach that uses the creative process and art mediums (e.g.: crayons, paint, clay, magazines) to support an individual or group.
+No experience with the arts is required to begin art therapy.
 People in art therapy are supported by a professional art therapist who holds a master's degree in art therapy and training in visual arts and psychology.

 Why art therapy?